tutankhamunII/tutankhamunII/README.md

 - 👋 Hi, I’m @tutankhamunII
-- 👀 I’m interested in Robotics, Web Development, Machine Learning, AI, and Computer Engineering.
+- 👀 I’m interested in Robotics
 - 📫 How to reach me: You can reach me via email helshafe@u.rochester.edu

 <!---